-4.3 Starting Engine/s
+Starting Engine/s

-a Know where to find and how to use the helicopter's fire extinguisher, as well as the location of any others in the vicinity.
+Know where to find and how to use the helicopter's fire extinguisher, as well as the location of any others in the vicinity.

-b Use the check list and closely monitor the appropriate gauge(s).
+Use the check-list and closely monitor the appropriate gauge(s).

-c If parked on snow or ice don't forget the possibility of the helicopter yawing.
+If parked on snow or ice don't forget the possibility of the helicopter yawing.
+Place your foot across both pedals to prevent accidentally using the pedals until ready for take-off.

-4.4 Take-off
+Take-off

-a Know the helicopter Marshalling Signals shown overleaf.
+Know the helicopter Marshalling Signals.

-b Make sure you know the maximum demonstrated sideways speed for the helicopter type you are flying and factor this for your experience and recency.
+Make sure you know the maximum demonstrated sideways speed for the helicopter type you are flying and factor this for your experience and competancy.

-c Take particular care if you have to lift off crosswind or downwind, there may only be marginal control if there is a crosswind of 10-12 kts from the critical side.
-This can also affect hover taxying.
+Take particular care if you have to lift off crosswind or downwind, there may only be marginal control if there is a crosswind of 10-12 kts from the critical side.
+This can also affect hover taxiing.

-d Beware of hovering close to tall buildings and hangars when there is a possibility that the helicopter downwash will not dissipate uniformly and may recirculate through the top of the rotor disc.
+Beware of hovering close to tall buildings and hangars when there is a possibility that the helicopter downwash will not dissipate uniformly and may re-circulate through the top of the rotor disc.
 This will require more power to hold hover height and produces a dynamic force towards the obstruction.
-As a rule of thumb, recirculation can occur when the helicopter is hovering closer than two thirds of the rotor diameter from an obstruction.
+As a rule of thumb, re-circulation can occur when the helicopter is hovering closer than two thirds of the rotor diameter from an obstruction.

-e Before lifting off, always carry out a clearing turn.
-Consider your options such that engine failure will not be a hazard to persons or property on the ground (see para 4.11 on rotor wash).
+Before lifting off, always carry out a clearing turn.
+Consider your options such that engine failure will not be a hazard to persons or property on the ground.

-f Lift-off slowly into a low hover and check engine gauges including manifold pressure/rpm and control effectiveness.
+Lift-off slowly into a low hover and check engine gauges including manifold pressure/rpm and control effectiveness.